This is the time of year stink bugs start making their way indoors. (Photo via Shutterstock)

 These insects' name isn't a misnomer.
 Stink bugs secrete a foul-smelling chemical when they are threatened or crushed, the New York Times reports.
 The odor is hard to characterize, with people saying it smells like anything from cilantro to the stink of skunk spray.

 Stink bugs — officially called brown marmorated stink bugs — are an invasive pest.
 They are native to Asia, but they've been in the United States since the 1990s, first recorded in Allentown, Pennsylvania, in 1998, according to Tree Hugger.
 They likely made their way to North America as stowaways on a shipping container.
 Today, they can be found in 44 U.S. states and 4 Canadian provinces.
 In other words, they are likely here to stay.

 The good news is they don't pose any threat to you or your home.
 They don't bite, and they don't carry diseases, according to the Morton Arboretum.
 They're mostly just a nuisance, even more so because of their smell.
 However, in some states, mostly in the eastern U.S., they do threaten some crops.

 Stink bugs overwinter as adults.
 We start to see them in our homes around this time of year because they won't survive the winter outdoors.
-In late fall, they make their way into homes and other buildings, usually hiding out in safe spaces like attics.
+In the fall, they make their way into homes and other buildings, usually hiding out in safe spaces like attics.
 While indoors, they do move around from place to place, but they don't eat or breed until they move back outdoors in the spring, the Arboretum reports.